 A significant invasion, interruption, destruction or breakdown of our information technology systems and/or infrastructure by persons with authorized or unauthorized access could negatively impact our business and operations.
 We could experience business interruption, information theft and/or reputational damage from cyber-attacks or cyber-intrusions over the Internet, computer viruses, malware, natural disasters, terrorism, war, telecommunication and electrical failures, and attachments to emails.
 Any of the foregoing may compromise our systems and lead to data leakage either internally or at our third-party providers.
 The risk of a security breach or disruption, particularly through cyber-attacks or cyber-intrusion, including by computer hackers, foreign governments and cyber terrorists, has generally increased as the number, intensity and sophistication of attempted attacks and intrusions from around the world have increased.
 If such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our product development programs.
-For example, the loss of clinical trial data from completed or ongoing or planned clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
-Our systems have been, and are expected to continue to be, the target of malware and other cyber-attacks.
+For example, the loss of clinical trial data from completed or ongoing or planned clinical trial scular ead other cyber-attacks.
 Although we have invested in measures to reduce these risks, we cannot assure you that these measures will be successful in preventing compromise and/or disruption of our information technology systems and related data.